 Children are classed as 'in area' (resident in the school's catchment area) for a secondary school under the Council's admission arrangements if they and their parents/carers are resident in the area served by the school on the closing date for applications.
-You can obtain information on which school serves your address by viewing 'Catchment Areas' at www.cheshirewest andchester.gov.uk/admissions or alternatively by contacting the Authority on 0300 123 7039.
+You can obtain information on which school serves your address by viewing 'Catchment Areas' on our website at or alternatively by contacting the Authority on 0300 123 7039.